 Expansion of Algorithmic and High-Frequency Trading

 Algorithmic trading and high-frequency trading (HFT) have dramatically transformed the Australian foreign exchange market.
 These techniques rely on sophisticated mathematical models and algorithms to analyze market data and execute trades in milliseconds, ensuring that traders capitalize on even the smallest price fluctuations.
 As a result, market participants particularly institutional investors have become more efficient in executing trades at high volumes, leading to improved liquidity and narrower spreads.
-For instance, in August 2023, ASIC extended transitional relief for foreign financial services providers (FFSPs), allowing them to provide services to Australian wholesale clients without an Australian financial services licence.
+For instance, in August 2023, ASIC extended transitional relief for foreign financial services providers (FFSPs), allowing them to provide services to Australian wholesale clients without an Australian financial services license

 Moreover, with the rise of machine learning, algorithms are also becoming increasingly self-adaptive, allowing them to adjust their strategies based on market trends.
 This has opened the door for both larger institutions and retail investors to benefit from a more dynamic and faster-paced market environment.
 The significant increase in trade volumes, speed, and accuracy driven by these technologies has reshaped the Australian forex market, fostering greater competitiveness and market depth.